scariess/small-projects/README.md

 - Animated background
 - PIZZAAAA!!!! 🍕

-# ୨୧  What I learned
+# ⚔️ What I learned
 - How to import mp4, and use them as bg for my UI :'
 - Making buttons and their def
 - Managing state and user input
-- DEBUGGGINHGGG
+- DEBUGGGINGGG

-# ➤ How to run
+# 🐀 How to run
 python tmnt.py

 # ⚠︎ Requirements
 pip install pillow opencv-python

+# 🍕 Hint 🍕
+Pizza lol

 # Gameplay-Walkthrough